mahmoudmatar01/Solid-Principles-Java/Dependency inversion principle/readme.md

 2. **Use Dependency Injection:** Inject the implementations of abstractions into the high-level modules, typically using constructor or setter injection.
 3. **Programming to Interfaces:** High-level modules should program to abstractions, not concrete implementations.

-## Contributing

-If you would like to contribute to this repository by adding more examples, improving documentation, or suggesting best practices related to DIP in Java, please follow our [contribution guidelines](CONTRIBUTING.md).